Relativity implications of the quantum phase: Concluding remarks

-Requiring relativistic concepts of time and simultaneity through an orthogonal line element leads to the Born metric on extended phase space with the fundamental scale constant $b$.\ \ The quantum theory is the projective representation of the inhomogeneous unitary group.\ \ The limits yield special relativistic quantum mechanics in the $b\rightarrow \infty $ and quantum Hamiltonian mechanics in the limit $c,b\rightarrow \infty $.
-The full limit with $\hbar \rightarrow 0$ yields a new derivation of Hamilton' s equations.\ \ These are relativity implications of the quantum phase.
+The noninertial quantum theory is the projective representation of the inhomogeneous unitary group.
+(Understanding noninertial quantum mechanics,\ \ is a prelude to understanding quantum gravity.)
+The limits yield special relativistic quantum mechanics in the limit $b\rightarrow \infty $ and quantum Hamiltonian mechanics in the limit $c,b\rightarrow \infty $.\ \ This noninertial quantum symmetry resulted from the relativistic implications of the quantum phase.

-I would like to thank Professor C. DeWitt for comments that have greatly improved this work and for the invitation to present it at the relativity seminar at the University of Texas at Austin.\ \ I am grateful to Professor Peter Jarvis at the University of Tasmania for correspondence over more than five years that greatly facilitated the development of these ideas.
+I would like to thank Peter Jarvis, Stuart Morgan and Rutwig Campoamor-Stursberg for discussions during the course of this work.\ \ I would like to thank C\'ecile DeWitt-Morette for pointing out the Dirac quote and for her encouragement of this work.